leobauza/browncoat/web/code_samples/home.md

 ---
 ### folders
 ```
-|- base
-|-- src
-|---scss
+/scss
-|---- styles.scss // aggregates all scripts
+  styles.scss // aggregates all scripts
-|---- 00_bits // variables and utilities
+  00_bits // variables and utilities
-|---- 01_elements // basic html elements and resets
+  01_elements // basic html elements and resets
-|---- 02_items // extended basic elements
+  02_items // extended basic elements
-|---- 03_collections // groups that may contain items and/or elements
+  03_collections // groups that may contain items and/or elements
-|---- 04_sections // logical page sections
+  04_sections // logical page sections
-|---- 05_layouts // control overall structure of the page
+  05_layouts // control overall structure of the page
 ```
 ---
 ### commonjs